fetchai/docs-archived/docs/aea/cli-gui.md

 Follow the Preliminaries and Installation instructions <a href="../quickstart" target=_blank>here</a>.

-Install the extra dependencies for the CLI GUI:
+Install the extra dependencies for the CLI GUI.

 ```python
 pip install aea[cli_gui]